Metabolic signaling in obesity and diabetes

 Metabolic disorders, such as obesity and type-2 diabetes, are risk factors for various diseases including cancer and cardiovascular disorders, and the number of obese and diabetic patients is dramatically increasing worldwide.

 In the past, we have identified new regulatory mechanisms of adipocyte turnover and adipocyte function through autocrine regulatory loops (Ahmed et al., 2010) and by inflammatory signaling pathways that regulate adipocyte survival and browning (Sassmann et al., 2016).
-We have also identified positive and negative modulators of glucose-stimulated insulin secretion (Tang et al., 2015; Tunaru et al., 2018).
-More recent work analyzed the mechanism mediating obesogenic adipogenesis (Wang et al., 2020a) and adipocyte survival during obesity (Wang et al., 2020b).
+We have also identified positive and negative modulators of glucose-stimulated insulin secretion (Tang et al., 2015; Tunaru et al., 2018) and have analyzed the mechanism mediating obesogenic adipogenesis (Wang et al., 2020a) and adipocyte survival during obesity (Wang et al., 2020b).

 Future work will focus on the regulation of adipocyte and β-cell turnover and function in healthy and disease states as well as on understanding how metabolic disorders such as obesity promote cancer progression and cardiovascular disorders.